TheoC26/ComputerScienceProjectHosting/README.md

-# Welcome to the Github reposity for the Adv.
-Computer Science Reasearch and Applications!
+# Welcome to the GitHub repository for the Adv.
+Computer Science Research and Applications!

-#
+hello